RobotLocomotion/drake/doc/_pages/installation.md

 ⁽³⁾ The Python version shown in the table is supported for all installation channels.
-Additionally, when installing via ``pip`` on Ubuntu Python versions 3.10 through 3.14 (inclusive) are supported⁽⁶⁾ and on macOS Python versions 3.12 through 3.13 (inclusive) are supported.
+Additionally, when installing via ``pip`` on Ubuntu Python versions 3.10 through 3.14 (inclusive) are supported ⁽⁶⁾ and on macOS Python versions 3.13 through 3.14 (inclusive) are supported ⁽⁶⁾.
 Refer to [OS Support](/stable.html#os-support) for details on our "end of life" timeline for changing which Python versions are supported.